luvnyen/department-news-board/README.md

 # Department News Board

-A service where students can add, view, search, and download news made by <b>Calvert Tanudihardjo (NRP: C14190033)</b> for the Service Oriented Architecture course at Petra Christian University.
+A service where users can add, view, search, and download news made by <b>Calvert Tanudihardjo (NRP: C14190033)</b> for the Service Oriented Architecture course at Petra Christian University.

 Made using **Go programming language** and **MySQL database** with the following main libraries and frameworks:
 - [Gin Web Framework](https://github.com/gin-gonic/gin)